AKushWarrior/pendulum/README.md

 This is just the start of the features of Pendulum.
 To see all the methods and triggers, check out the API reference.

+## Simulated Tasks

+Testing Pendulum can be a pain if you're using Tasks with DateTime arguments, because you have to wait for the DateTime to be reached to test.
+My solution to this problem is
+SimulatedTask:

+- Simulated Task uses a provided DateTime instead of DateTime.now()
+- You can 'fast-forward' to any point in time that you want using setNow(DateTime arg)

+This is obviously an imperfect solution, and I'm welcome to suggestions as to alternatives.

 ## Partners in Crime

 While Pendulum works fine all on its own, there are some packages that can enhance its